What Is Progressive Myopia?

 Glasses correct distance vision by manipulating the way light is focused onto the retina.
 However, glasses only offer clearer central vision but don’t address images in the peripheral visual field.
 To compensate for this blurred peripheral vision, the retina actually stretches out in length — rendering the eye more nearsighted and exacerbating the underlying cause of worsening myopia.

 Myopia management is a specialized, scientifically proven program that slows or halts myopia progression in children and young adults.

 If your child’s myopia has been rapidly increasing each year, myopia management can help slow it down or even halt its progression.

 At Luxe Vision and Optical, we will assess your child’s eyes and vision and discuss the best myopia management strategy that will be most effective in controlling your child’s myopia progression.

-To schedule your child’s myopia consultation, contact Luxe Vision and Optical in Worthington, OH today!
+To schedule your child’s myopia consultation, contact Luxe Vision and Optical in Powell today!

 - A: A child with uncorrected myopia will typically experience eyestrain as they attempt to focus on faraway objects to see them more clearly.
 Other symptoms include headaches, tired and itchy eyes, blurred vision, and neck and shoulder pain.

 Q: #2: Why are glasses not a treatment for progressive myopia?